TLRKiliann/nextjs-ssr/README.md

 At the same time, NextJS keeps track of the new list of pre-rendered pages.Subsequent requests to the same path will serve the generated page, just like other pages pre-rendered at build time.

-We should use false:
+We should use true:

 - Large e-commerce site.
 - If you get a few thousand product, build can take a really long time (1s per page).

 ---

-- 'blocking'
+- fallback 'blocking'

 The paths returned from getStaticPaths will be rendered to HTML at built time by getStaticProps.